youknowone/ring/README.rst

     $ pytest -vv

-Note: Can't you install it because of compile errors?
+Note: Can't you install `ring[tests]` because of compile errors?
 Don't forget to install and run memcached and redis locally.
+Test codes are using memcached & redis to ensure ring is correctly working.

 For macOS: